deepin-community/python3.11/Doc/library/zipapp.rst

    >>> import zipapp
    >>> zipapp.create_archive('old_archive.pyz', 'new_archive.pyz', '/usr/bin/python3')

-To update the file in place, do the replacement in memory using a :class:`BytesIO` object, and then overwrite the source afterwards.
+To update the file in place, do the replacement in memory using a :class:`~io.BytesIO` object, and then overwrite the source afterwards.
 Note that there is a risk when overwriting a file in place that an error will result in the loss of the original file.
 This code does not protect against such errors, but